How to Declutter Your Closet

 Do you shudder at the thought of completing a marathon decluttering session that lasts for 6 grueling hours?
 Here’s a simple piece of advice: don’t do it!

-There’s no rule that says you have to spend hours upon hours decluttering your closet in one sitting.
-Take your time and work in small pockets of time, be it 5, 10, 15, 20, or 30 minutes a session, per day.
+Take your time.
+Work in small pockets of time, be it 5, 10, 15, 20, or 30 minutes a session, per day.

-You can make great strides in decluttering if you’re consistent in your work.
 If you spend just 10 minutes a day decluttering your closet, you’ll have spent a little over an hour decluttering in one week.
 That’s not bad for just 10 minutes of daily work!

 Declutter your closet throughout the year.